bwoodford/jsorry/README.md

 Simple recursive decent parser written in rust.
 This project was created for learning purposes and should not be used for real world use.

-The only dependency for is itertools, the rest is standard Rust.
+The only dependency is itertools, the rest is standard Rust.

 ## How to use this project